 - Food Processing & Development: In this unit you'll explore the basics of the handling and storage of food.

 - Promoting Health & Wellbeing: This unit builds upon learning acquired in the Psychology for Health unit in Year 1.

 - Food Safety & Microbiology: In this hands-on unit you’ll develop practical microbiology skills, such as the aseptic technique, that many quality control employers expect you to have experience of.

 - Biochemistry: Here you’ll develop knowledge and understanding of the macronutrients; carbohydrates, lipids and proteins.

 - Research Methodologies 2: You'll gain an understanding of a range of research methodologies.

-As well as the 20 day (minimum) placement in your third/fourth year, you also have the option of taking a 40 week placement at the end of your second year of study.
+As well as the 20 day (minimum) placement in your third/fourth year, you also have the option of taking a minimum 30-week placement at the end of your second year of study.

 - Nutritional Requirements Throughout Life: The aim of this unit is to develop a detailed understanding of the nutritional requirements of the population, throughout the stages life, and the provision of appropriate dietary recommendations.